geoffreyfloyd/react-dom-layout/README.md

 npm install --save https://github.com/geoffreyfloyd/react-dom-layout.git#master

-Check out the demo for a self-explanatory example of our to use the components: http://geoffreyfloyd.github.io/react-dom-layout/
+Check out the demo for a self-explanatory example of how to use the components: http://geoffreyfloyd.github.io/react-dom-layout/

 The following CSS is required for layout to work consistently: